backend-developers-ltd/ComputeHorde/README.md

 export AWS_ACCESS_KEY_ID=...
 export AWS_SECRET_ACCESS_KEY=...
-export AWS_ENDPOINT_URL=...
+export AWS_DEFAULT_REGION=...
 ```

-Note: setting `AWS_ENDPOINT_URL` is optional.
+Note: `AWS_DEFAULT_REGION` property is optional.
+Use it when your buckets are not in your default AWS region.

+Export `AWS_ENDPOINT_URL` too if you want to us another S3 provider.
 If not given, the default AWS S3 endpoint will be used.

 Then execute the following command from the same terminal session: